noudess/docs-main/Ground-Up-Windows-Install-Rework.md

 * Click on your `Start` button

-* Type "environment variable" into your search programs and files text box
+* Type "environment variable" into your `Search programs and files` text box

 * Click on `Edit system environment variables`